robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Terrified,” I said honestly.
 “And also glad that I said yes.
 And… so glad that you’re here.”

 The passing flight attendant wordlessly pointed at my waist.
 I quickly fastened my seat belt.“Oh, and that Celeste didn’t put her foot down and keep me at home,” I added, “like a particularly anxious pot plant.”
-(1)

 “She couldn’t have, even if she’d wanted to,” Sarah said.
 “We’d have mutinied on your behalf.”

-The idea of Mara and Sarah staging a small domestic coup to liberate me from Celeste’s hypothetical overprotection was so lovely I wanted to frame it.
+The idea of Mara and Sarah staging a small domestic coup to liberate me from Celeste’s hypothetical over-protection was so lovely I wanted to frame it.

 “And anyway,” Sarah went on, softer, “you are not a pot plant.
 You’re… I don’t know.
 A very determined climbing rose.
 You’re going to put roots wherever we land, whether Queensland likes it or not.”